bahtiyartan/troia/docs/30Flowcontrol.rst

 		block
 	ENDLOOP;

-We will discuss LOOP command and other table options detailly in next sections.
+We will discuss LOOP command and other table options in next sections.
 For now we must know only its basic usage.
 As it is obvious in syntax below, you must specify the name of table variable to loop on and the code block that will be executed for each row.

 Other Looping Options